gratefulgabe5000/Gauntlet-Project-One/Artifacts/1. Notes/Demo Video/MVP-DEMO-CUE-CARDS.md

 [PAUSE - move User 1 cursor, then User 2 cursor, then both together]

-**Cursor positions update in under 50 milliseconds, creating a seamless collaborative experience.**
+**Cursor positions update in real-time, creating a seamless collaborative experience.**

 ---